 You can try turning Airplane Mode on and see if you have the same problem with heating up.
 Also, the original USB is preferred when charging iPhone or transferring data.

 Many users have this habit of playing iPhone when it is in charge.
 This is definitely not allowed.
 It’s a universal truth that a device starts heating when it is in charge, though very nominal.
 That’s because of the current that passes through the battery.
 Now in such a case, if you use your iPhone/iPad extensively, it will add fuel to the fire.
 So either doesn’t place your device in charge when playing it or don’t use it while it is charging.

 If your phone is heating up, you may have a lot of applications open.
-Also, if you were playing a lot of games, then you can expect an increase in CPU usage and temperature as well.
+Also, if you were playing a lot of games or watching videos for long periods of time, then you can expect an increase in CPU usage and temperature as well.
 Games, Data Usage (Facebook, Emails), Fetch/Push Data, Possible Solutions can contribute to an increase in CPU Usage.

 Reset Network Connections: Go to Settings > General > Reset > Reset Network Settings > then reboot your iPhone (Note: you will lose WiFi passwords in this way).